 August 7, 2014 at 9pm at The Tea Lounge (837 Union St., Park Slope, Brooklyn, NY) I'll be performing with Aram Bajakian's Kef with Aram Bajakian (Lou Reed, Diana Krall), guitar, and Shanir Ezra Blumenkranz (Cyro Baptista, John Zorn), bass.
 We made a great self titled CD in 2011 and I'm looking forward to playing some new material with these rising stars of the jazz world.

-On May 22, 2014 I will be bringing String Power back to The Tea Lounge (837 Union St., Park Slope Brooklyn) for two sets starting at 9pm.
+In the fall of 2014, I will be bringing String Power back to The Tea Lounge (837 Union St., Park Slope Brooklyn) for a residency every 1st and 3rd Thursday of the month from 9 to 11pm.
 I'm working on new material for this 10 piece string ensemble and we will be bringing back some of our classics hits including covers of music by the Velvet Underground, Charles Mingus and more!

 Click here to watch my concert Becoming Human on youtube.
 I was very lucky to have such great musicians joining me on this project.
 The show took place May 20, 2012 at PS217 in Brooklyn and was funded, in part, by a grant from the Brooklyn Arts Council Creative Arts Fund.

 I'm very excited about Brood of Bau, a collaboration I did with the amazing $.99 Dreams.
 It is out now after nearly a year in the making.

 In 2010 I edited and recorded the music for my family's home movies from the 60's, 70's and 80's.

 In May 2011 at The Stone I presented an eclectic concert of (mostly) solo pieces written for 9 fantastic musician friends of mine.
 Click here to watch it on youtube.